 Farmers Weekly Awards Categories

-Farmers Weekly Awards are the most established awards in the agriculture industry and includes fifteen categories covering a range of enterprise types looking for the best in farming across the country.
+Farmers Weekly Awards are the most established awards in the agriculture industry and includes fourteen categories covering a range of enterprise types looking for the best in farming across the country.
 This is your chance to show Farmers Weekly why you should be one of our next award winners.
 It’s free to enter and you can nominate and submit entries in multiple categories.

 The Lifetime Achievement Award is given to a person who has made a unique and special contribution, over a prolonged period to farming.
 Previous winners of the award include: David Richardson, farmer and journalist; Professor John Nix, author of the Farm Management Pocketbook; and Lord Henry Plumb, former NFU president.
 We welcome nominations from Farmers Weekly readers.